If you deferred VAT between 20 March and 30 June 2020 and still have payments to make, you can:

 How can I opt in to the new payment scheme?

-You cannot opt in yet.
-However, the online opt in process will be available in early 2021.
+The online service for the VAT deferral new payment scheme will be open between 23 February and 21 June 2021.
 Please note that you must opt in yourself and your agent will be unable to do this for you.

 Instead of paying the full amount by the end of March 2021, you can make up to 11 smaller monthly instalments, interest free.
 All instalments must be paid by the end of March 2022.